Upgrade Arc resource bridge

 Version releases

 The Arc resource bridge version is tied to the versions of underlying components used in the appliance image, such as the Kubernetes version.
 When there's a change in the appliance image, the Arc resource bridge version gets incremented.
 This generally happens when a new az arcappliance CLI extension version is released.
 A new extension is typically released on a monthly cadence at the end of the month or early in the month.
-For detailed release info, see the Arc resource bridge release notes on GitHub.
+For detailed release info, see the Arc resource bridge release notes.

 Supported versions